 Langham Chicago is the Premier Travel Destination is recognized for working toward energy efficiency and continued sustainability.

 The Langham, Chicago (330 N. Wabash Ave.) announces the recognition of LEED® Gold Level of Certification award.
 So the LEED rating system, developed by the U.S. Green Building Council (USGBC).
-It is the foremost program for buildings, homes and communities.
-All that are designed, constructed, maintained and operated for improved environmental and human health performance.
+It is the foremost program for buildings.
+Also homes and communities.
+All that are designed, constructed, maintained and operated.
+That’s for improved environmental and human health performance.

 “The Langham, Chicago’s LEED certification demonstrates tremendous green building leadership,” Rick Fedrizzi, President, CEO & Founding Chair, U.S. Green Building Council says.
 “The urgency of USGBC’s mission has challenged the industry to move faster and reach further than ever before, and The Langham serves as a prime example with just how much we can accomplish.”

 The Langham, Chicago achieved LEED certification for implementing practical and measurable strategies and solutions aimed at achieving high performance in: sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.

 For example, The Langham utilizes the AMA building’s recycling program that allows the hotel to recycle paper and cardboard for reuse in the office building.
 Inncom, a temperature controlled thermostat and lighting system featured in each guestroom, defaults the temperature in unoccupied rooms to 70-76 degrees along with queuing lights to shut off when guests exit the room.